bostonmeshnet/bostonmeshnet.github.io/index.md

 ---
 {% include JB/setup %}

+## What is Mesh Networking?

+Mesh networking is a way of distributing bandwidth over an area.
+We distribute bandwidth by making line-of-sight connections between radio antennae stationed on rooftops.
+From each node, people are able to connect to the network like they would any other WiFi access point.

 ## Who Are We

 BostonMesh is a community owned and operated mesh network consisting of many nodes spread throughout the city.
-Nodes connect securely (aka "mesh") with open technologies like [cjdns](https://en.wikipedia.org/wiki/cjdns)
+Nodes connect securely (aka "mesh") using open, secure technologies like [cjdns](https://en.wikipedia.org/wiki/cjdns).

 ## Our Mission

-We aim to create a free, resilient, stand-alone communication system that serves both for daily use and also for emergencies—be it power outages or internet disruption—running software that helps our community with hyperlocal maps and events.
+We aim to create a free, resilient, stand-alone communication system that serves both for daily use and also for emergencies, such as power outages or internet disruption—running software.
+Our mesh network builds community with hyperlocal maps, events, and other applications.

 ## Get Involved